Ldown13/Ldown13/README.md

 <h2 align="left">Hi 👋!
-I'm Ldown13 and I'm a IT student in coding, networking and cybersecurity !</h2>
+I'm Ldown13, IT student in coding, networking and cybersecurity !</h2>

 ###